happo/docs/docs/playwright.md

   something like `#start-page .header { color: red }` and screenshoot `.header`, the red color will be missing.
 This is because Happo only sees the `.header` element, never the surrounding page.
-- There could be a bug in how `happo-cypress` collects styles and assets.
+- There could be a bug in how `happo-e2e` collects styles and assets.
 Reach out to support@happo.io and we'll triage.